brendanmurty/site/README.md

 ### Initial Setup

 1. Make a fork of this repository
-2. Update the files in the `scripts/production` directory to use your production domain(s) and server details instead
+2. Update some files in the forked repository:
+  - Files in the `scripts/production` directory must use your production domain(s) and server details instead
+  - All files in the `content` directory should contain your own content instead
+  - All files in the `assets` directory should contain your own static files instead
+  - Update or remove the GitHub Sponsors file at [.github/FUNDING.yml](.github/FUNDING.yml)
+  - Update the deployment GitHub Action file at [.github/workflows/deployment.yml](.github/workflows/deployment.yml)
-3. Commit these changes to your forked repository
+3. Commit all of these changes to your forked repository
 4. SSH in to a new **Ubuntu 20.04** server
 5. Setup Git including [initial configuration](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) and an [SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for GitHub access from your server
 6. Git Clone your forked repository in to `~/site` and `cd` in to that directory